Chromecast vs Fire Stick: Which Is Better?

 Google vs Amazon — two different streaming philosophies compared

 Google and Amazon have very different ideas about how you should watch TV.
-The Chromecast with Google TV bets on Google's recommendation engine and tight Android integration.
+The Google TV Streamer 4K is Google's current flagship and leans on Google's recommendation engine plus tight Android integration.
 The Fire TV Stick bets on Alexa and Amazon's content ecosystem.
 Both work.
-Both are affordable.
+Both are solid.
 But they feel surprisingly different in daily use.

 Quick Comparison